 Why not consider a corporate store credit card at a store you frequent regularly, such as Staples or Office Depot?
 Some corporate store credit cards don’t come with a personal liability requirement, making them excellent EIN credit cards.
-Corporate store credit cards often offer specific perks like discounts on purchases, cash back options and points and rewards.
+Corporate store credit cards tend to offer specific perks like discounts on purchases, cash back options and points and rewards.

 Corporate gas cards

-Another option is to apply for a corporate gas card or a fleet fuel card, which may allow your company to apply without a personal guarantee.
+Another option is a corporate gas card or a fleet fuel card, which may allow your company to apply without a personal guarantee.
 For example, you can get the Shell Small Business Card with your EIN if your business takes in $1 million in revenue every year and has at least one year of business history.

 Prepaid business credit cards

 A prepaid business card is just what it sounds like: You load a prepaid balance onto the card in advance, then spend up to that balance.
 Prepaid business credit cards are always low-risk for card issuers and don’t require a personal guarantee or an SSN.
 Prepaid cards are also an excellent way to help you track your spending while avoiding credit card debt.

 The downside to prepaid cards is that you aren’t able to use them to build business credit.
 However, they’re a great solution if you have a low credit score and don’t want to tie your personal credit to your business—or if you’re worried that you might lower your credit score even more if your business doesn’t work out.